minego/nix-dev-flakes/README.md

 	echo "extra-experimental-features = nix-command flakes" > .config/nix/nix.conf
 ```

-3. Install a few dependencies that are needed to start:
+3. Install a few dependencies, such as [https://direnv.net/](direnv) that are
+needed to start.
+This example assumes bash.
 ```
 	nix-shell -i direnv nix-direnv
+	echo 'eval "$(direnv hook bash)"' >> ~/.bashrc exec bash
 ```

 4. Add the flakes that you'd like to your source tree.
 This is done by adding